skrodal/relay-mediasite-harvest/README.md

 This is documentation for UNINETT eCampus Relay/Mediasite content/data harvester v2.

+The system collects and consolidates data from the Relay DB (users, presentations), Screencast DB (IIS logs) and XML metadata-files pertaining to each and every presentation.

+Consolidated information is stored in MongoDB collections for easy retrieval by an API (different service).
+Significant data includes:

+ - User
+ 	- username, name, email, affiliation (employee/student), status (has_content, is_deleted,...)
+ 	- presentation
+ - Presentation
+ 	- descriptive metadata
+ 	- technical metadata
+ 	- is_deleted
+ 	- paths and URLs to encoded files

+The system is tailor-made for the specific TechSmith Relay installation used at UNINETT (profiles, publication paths/URLS, metadata, etc), but parts of it may nonetheless be useful, with some effort, for anyone wanting to do something similar.

 The service was originally created by Kim Syversen, UNINETT.
 Updated and maintained by Simon Skrødal, UNINETT.

 # TODO

+* When (end-user)service for presentation deletion is in place, re-enable the PresentationCheckForDeleted routine
 * When ScreencastSQL Connection is in place, enable `RunRelay*`- pertaining to Screencast data
 * Show a typical import, both all and daily